Dowman makes history to seal vital Arsenal win over Everton

 It had been another nervous night at The Emirates as Arsenal laboured against Everton but all that was forgotten when substitute Dowman produced a magical moment with virtually the last kick to spark an eruption of celebrations.

-Dowman had come off the bench along with Viktor Gyokeres on the hour with Arsenal running out of ideas and in danger of surrendering control of their destiny as they inch towards a first title since 2004.
+Dowman came off the bench along with Viktor Gyokeres on the hour with Arsenal running out of ideas and in danger of surrendering control of their destiny as they grind towards a first title since 2004.

-But it was Dowman's sensational cross that caused havoc in the Everton defence in the 89th minute and allowed Gyokeres the simplest of tap-ins to break the stalemate.
+But it was Dowman's sensational cross that caused havoc in the Everton defence in the 89th minute and left Gyokeres with the simplest of tap-ins to finally break the stalemate.

 Then came the moment that will be remembered by all those present in the stadium.